 Occasionally you may experience cataract-like symptoms, but those symptoms may be a sign of another eye-related problem.
 This is why it is advisable to see your eye doctor if you are experiencing any changes in your vision.

-The eye doctor will place drops in your eyes to dilate your pupils and perform a thorough eye exam.
+The eye doctor will put drops in your eyes to dilate your pupils and then perform a thorough eye exam.
 He or she will study the crystalline lens of your eye and check the optic nerves and retina for changes that may be contributing to your vision problems.
 This is typically done with an ophthalmoscope, which is a handheld tool used to look inside the eye.
 Using an instrument called a slit lamp, your eye doctor can identify the location of the cataract and determine its severity.
 The eye doctor may also perform a tonometry test in order to measure the pressure inside your eye.
 This is one of the diagnostic tools for glaucoma.

 What Causes Cataracts?

 The lens of an eye is made up of water and protein.
 The protein is arranged in a way that keeps the lens clear and allows light to pass through.
 A cataract forms when some of the protein clumps together and begins to cloud a portion of the lens.
 Over time it grows larger and affects your vision.
 Although the exact cause of cataracts remains a mystery, many experts believe it has to do with the aging process.
 In the United States, 20 percent of people between the ages of 65 and 74 develop cataracts severe enough to reduce their vision, and almost half of all people over 75 have cataracts.
-Cataracts seem to be more common when coupled with the following:
+Cataracts seem to be more common when age is coupled with: